 - Backup data in a program or database.
-For example, exporting your address book or your e-mail from your e-mail program so that it can be restored if it is lost.
+For example, exporting your address book or e-mail from an e-mail program so that it can be restored if it's lost.

 - Moving data from one program to another.
 For example, when upgrading to a new version of a program or changing to a different software developer (e.g., changing browser).

 - Saving data in a program in a format that is compatible with a different program.
 For example, saving an Excel spreadsheet as a CSV file that can be imported into a database.

 - Saving portions of a larger set of data.
 For example, with a database containing millions of customers, you can export data on all users of a certain state so that mailers could be made.